bsawyer5/First-Repo/README.md

 ## About me

 I'm a first year BME Masters student, with a focus area of Artificial Intelligence in Medicine.

+For the last 2 years I've worked as a ~~ward monkey~~ medical doctor in the NHS, England.

 I have nearly no coding experience, and have not done advanced math in years, so this should be fun.

+`That's that British dry humour haha.`

 What I *do* have is: